pallets/click/docs/commands.rst

 Callback Invocation
 -------------------

-For a regular command the callback is executed whenever the command runs.
+For a regular command, the callback is executed whenever the command runs.
-So if the script is the only command it will always fire (unless a parameter callback prevents it.
+If the script is the only command it will always fire (unless a parameter callback prevents it).
 This for instance happens if someone passes ``--help`` to the script).

-For groups and multi commands the situation looks different.
-In that case the callback fires whenever a subcommand fires (unless this behavior is changed).
+For groups and multi commands, the situation looks different.
+In this case, the callback fires whenever a subcommand fires (unless this behavior is changed).
 What this means in practice is that an outer command runs when an inner command runs: